Nick Starkel

-Nicholas Starkel (born February 24, 1998) is an American former college football quarterback who played at Texas A&M University, the University of Arkansas, and San Jose State University.
+Nicholas Starkel (born February 24, 1998) is an American former college football quarterback who played for the Texas A&M Aggies, Arkansas Razorbacks, and San Jose State Spartans.

 Early life

 Starkel was born in Pittsburgh to Wendy and Murray Starkel.
 Starkel lived in eight different cities prior to graduating from high school, as his father Murray was a longtime United States Army officer who worked with the Army's Corps of Engineers.

 Starkel attended Liberty Christian School in Argyle, Texas, where he threw for 4,745 yards and 48 touchdowns in three seasons, 3,091 of which came from his senior season.
 A three-star recruit, Starkel initially committed to Oklahoma State, but after talking with former USC quarterback Cody Kessler, he de-committed from Oklahoma State and narrowed it to UCLA and Texas A&M, committing to play college football at Texas A&M.